History of Croatia: Remnants of the remnants

 Croats and Slavonians fought an increasing number of battles, but lost increasing swathes of territory to the Ottoman Empire, until being reduced to what is commonly called in Croatian historiography the "Remains of the Remains of Once Glorious Croatian Kingdom" (Reliquiae reliquiarum olim inclyti regni Croatiae), or simply the "Remains of the Remains".
-By the late 16th century Remnants of the Remnants stretched at around 18200 km2.
+By the late 16th century Remnants of the Remnants stretched at around 18200 square kilometers.
 The eastern border towards the Ottoman Empire went through the Pitomača - Rača - Moslavina line.
-Southern border towards the Ottoman Empire went a bit below the line Sisak - Petrinja - Karlovac and continued southwest towards the Adriatic.
+The southern border towards the Ottoman Empire ran just below the line Sisak - Petrinja - Karlovac and continued southwest towards the Adriatic.
 The western border towards Carniola and Styria were rivers Kupa and Sutla, while Mura and Drava rivers made frontier towards the Hungary.

 Amalgamation of medieval Croatia and medieval Slavonia

 Medieval Croatia (dark green) south of Gvozd Mountain shown in relation to medieval Slavonia (green) centered around Diocese of Zagreb.

 The area spanning between rivers Sava and Drava on north–south axis and river Sutla and Požega valley on west–east axis, during medieval period came to be known as Slavonia.
 Its first recorded Assembly of nobles was held in 1273 in Zagreb.
-Albeit Slavonia shared certain ties with medieval Croatia, it was more tightly connected to Hungary than Croatia Proper was.
+While Slavonia shared certain ties with medieval Croatia, it was more tightly connected to Hungary than Croatia Proper was.
 In 15th century, during the rule of Vladislaus Jagiellon, Slavonia was granted the status of Kingdom.
 At the same time, ongoing Ottoman attacks on Croatia, coupled with famines, diseases, and a cold climate, led to widespread depopulation and a refugee crisis as people fled to safer areas.
 Croatian historian Ivan Jurković points out that due to the combination of these factors, Croatia "lost almost three-fifths of its population" and the compactness of its territory.
 Consequently, the center of the medieval Croatian state gradually shifted northwards into western Slavonia, around Zagreb.
 As both nobility and commoners migrated from Croatia to Slavonia, the territory also gradually began to be called Croatia.
 On 1 September 1558, due to Ottoman pressure, the two assemblies of Kingdom of Slavonia and Kingdom of Croatia were permanently merged into one single assembly then called The Assembly of Kingdom of Croatia and Slavonia (Croatian: Sabor Kraljevine Hrvatske i Slavonije), held in Zagreb.
-On assembly session held on 7 March 1577, Zagreb was for the first time called the capital city of Croatia-Slavonia.
+At an assembly session held on 7 March 1577, Zagreb was for the first time called the capital city of Croatia-Slavonia.